Strategyproofness-Exposing Descriptions of Matching Mechanisms: On Additional Descriptions of DA

 \subsection{Institution-proposing outcome description of DA}

-First, we construct an \emph{institution}-linear outcome description of DA (i.e., a description of the \emph{applicant-optimal} stable matching, traditionally described using \emph{applicant}-proposing DA).
-Interestingly, this algorithm was already essentially known by \cite{AshlagiKL17} (henceforth, AKL).\footnote{ For context, \cite{AshlagiKL17} needs such an algorithm to analyze (for a random matching market) the expected ``gap'' between the applicant and institution optimal stable matching.
-Their algorithm builds on the work of \cite{ImmorlicaM05}, and is also conceptually similar to algorithms for constructing the ``rotation poset'' in a stable matching instance \cite{GusfieldStableStructureAlgs89} (see also \cite{CaiT19}). }
+First, we construct an \emph{institution}-proposing linear-memory outcome description of DA.
+Interestingly, essentially this same algorithm was used as a lemma by \cite{AshlagiKL17} (henceforth, AKL).\footnote{ For context, \cite{AshlagiKL17} needs such an algorithm to analyze (for a random matching market) the expected ``gap'' between the applicant and institution optimal stable matching.
+Their algorithm builds on the work of \cite{ImmorlicaM05}, and is also conceptually similar to algorithms for constructing the ``rotation poset'' in a stable matching instance \cite{GusfieldI89} (see also \cite{CaiT19}). } For notational convenience, throughout the rest of this appendix, we refer to the priorities of institutions as ``preferences.''
+We also denote the set of applicants by $\D$, the set of institutions by $\H$, and (when relevant) we describe the menu to applicant $d_*$.

 {\H_{\mathrm{*}}} {\D_{\mathrm{term}}} \begin{theorem}[Adapted from \citealp{AshlagiKL17}] \autoref{alg:AKL-alg} computes the applicant-optimal stable outcome.
-Moreover, \autoref{alg:AKL-alg} is an institution-linear description (i.e., it is institution-proposing and $\widetilde O(n)$-memory). \end{theorem} \begin{proof} \autoref{alg:AKL-alg} follows the exact same order of proposals as ``Algorithm 2 (MOSM to WOSM)'', the men-proposing algorithm for the women-optimal stable matching, from AKL.
-The only difference apart from rewriting the algorithm in a more ``pseudocode'' fashion is that \autoref{alg:AKL-alg} performs bookkeeping in a slightly different way---Algorithm 2 from AKL maintains \emph{two} matchings, and their list $V$ keeps track of only ``women'' along a rejection chain; our list $V$ keeps track of both applicants and institutions along the rejection chain (and can thus keep track of the ``difference between'' the two matchings which AKL tracks).
+Moreover, \autoref{alg:AKL-alg} is an institution-proposing and $\widetilde \BigO(n)$-memory description. \end{theorem} \begin{proof} AKL refer to the sides of the market as ``men'' and ``women'', and define ``Algorithm 2 (MOSM to WOSM)'', a men-proposing algorithm for the women-optimal stable matching. \autoref{alg:AKL-alg} follows the exact same order of proposals as this algorithm from AKL.
+The only difference apart from rewriting the algorithm in a more ``pseudocode'' fashion is that \autoref{alg:AKL-alg} performs bookkeeping in a slightly different way---Algorithm 2 from AKL maintains \emph{two} matchings, and their list $V$ keeps track of only women along a rejection chain; our list $V$ keeps track of both applicants and institutions along the rejection chain (and can thus keep track of the ``difference between'' the two matchings which AKL tracks).

 Moreover, the algorithm is institution-proposing, by construction.
 Furthermore, as it runs it stores only a single matching $\muSure$, a set $\Dterm \subseteq \D$, and the ``rejection chain'' $V$ (which can contain each applicant $d\in\D$ \emph{at most once}).
 Thus, it uses memory $\widetilde O(n)$. \end{proof}